muhammetyasinarli/DomainDrivenDesign/README.md

 - Clean Architecture
 - Strategic Design; Combine the technical model with business strategy
 - CQRS; Separate commands (write operations) and queries (read operations) to handle complex business logic more effectively.
+- Facory; It produces complicated aggregates or sometimes also entities and value objects.

 ## Clean Architecture (Robert C. Martin (Uncle Bob))
 Clean Architecture is not about enforcing fixed layers; it’s about adhering to its core principles, such as dependency inversion, separation of concerns, and encapsulation of business logic.